Home My Page Organisations Suffolk Fire and Rescue Service

 About us

 Covering the whole of Suffolk, we have a budget in the region of £20 million, where we employ around 675 people and have 35 Fire Stations.
 In addition to attending fires and road traffic collisions we also prepare to respond to a wide variety of emergencies, including serious flooding and dealing with the aftermath of terrorism.
-Another highly important area of work is Prevention which keeps homes safe; our practitioners and our network of volunteers visit elderly and vulnerable people in the county offering home fire safety advice.
-The Prevention department also understands the importance of educating and developing young people, whether this be via road traffic collision reduction packages, Emergency Services Cadets or our School Fire Liaison Officers.
+Another highly important area of work is prevention which keeps homes safe; our practitioners visit elderly and vulnerable people in the county offering home fire safety advice and we work with the local community and other agencies to boost their safety in ways that are relevant to them.
+The Prevention department also understands the importance of educating and developing young people, whether this be via Spark (Suffolk Fire and Rescue’s Education Package), Crucial Crew or our School Fire Liaison Officers.
 The Protection department carry out audits to ensure that commercial premises have the correct level of fire safety in place and enforce The Regulatory Reform Fire Safety Order.
 As society is today, we are also continually exploring how we better collaborate with other emergency services and we frequently share premises, work and train alongside our emergency service colleagues.

-So, if you are thinking about our Emergency Service Cadet scheme or taking your first steps into employment you may now want to consider a rewarding career with Suffolk Fire and Rescue Service.
+So, if you are thinking about taking your first steps into employment you may now want to consider a rewarding career with Suffolk Fire and Rescue Service.
 All current vacancies, apprenticeships and volunteering opportunities are listed here: https://www.suffolk.gov.uk/suffolk-fire-and-rescue-service/working-and-volunteering-for-fire-and-rescue/

 Work with us